Religion in Romania: Islam

 Although the number of adherents of Islam is relatively small, Islam enjoys a 700-year tradition in Romania particularly in Northern Dobruja, a region on the Black Sea coast which was part of the Ottoman Empire for almost five centuries (ca. 1420–1878).
 According to the 2011 census, 64,337 people, approx. 0.3% of the total population, indicated that their religion was Islam.
 The majority of the Romanian Muslims belong to the Sunni Islam.

 According to the 2022 census, 76,215 people, approximately 0.4% of the total population, indicated that their religion was Islam.

 97% of the Romanian Muslims are residents of the two counties forming Northern Dobruja: eighty-five percent live in Constanța County, and twelve percent in Tulcea County.
 The remaining Muslims live in cities like Bucharest, Brăila, Călărași, Galați, Giurgiu, Drobeta-Turnu Severin.
 Ethnically, most of them are Tatars, followed by Turks, Albanians, Muslim Roma, and immigrants from the Middle East and Africa, although there are a few ethnic Romanian converts to Islam who even established a mosque in 2014.
 Since 2007, there are Indonesian, Bangladeshi and Pakistani workers coming to Romania, who are mostly Muslims.

 In Romania there are about 80 mosques.
 One of the largest is the Grand Mosque of Constanța, originally known as the Carol I Mosque.
 It was built between 1910 and 1913, on the order of Carol I, in appreciation for the Muslim community in Constanța.
-According to the legal status of the Muslim denomination, the Romanian Muslim community is officially represented by a mufti, while the Muftiat is the denominational and cultural representative institution of the Muslim community, with a status similar with that of the other denominations officially recognized by the Romanian state.
+According to the legal status of the Muslim denomination, the Romanian Muslim community is officially represented by a mufti, while the Muftiat is the denominational and cultural representative institution of the Muslim community, with a status similar to that of the other denominations officially recognized by the Romanian state.
 Likewise, Muslims in Constanța, which comprise approx. 6% of the population of this county, are represented in the Parliament by the Democratic Union of Turkish-Muslim Tatars of Romania, founded on 29 December 1989.